-I was the only black guy in the band, the only black guy in the bar.
+I was the only black guy in the band and the only black guy in the bar.

-I explained to him I got it from the same place Jerry Lee Lewis did, black blues and boogie woogie players.
+I was surprised.
+I explained to him I got my style from the same place Jerry Lee Lewis did, black blues and boogie woogie players.
 He didn’t believe me, and said Jerry Lee Lewis invented it.
-So I told him, “Look man, I know Jerry Lee Lewis, and he told me himself where he got it from.”
+I told him, “Look man, I know Jerry Lee Lewis, and he told me himself where he got it from.”
 He still didn’t believe me, but he was so fascinated he wanted to buy me a drink.

 We started talking and eventually he told me he was a part of the KKK.

 I burst out laughing.
-It was my turn not to believe him.
-But he showed me his klan membership card, and I was not laughing anymore.
-We continued talking about the klan and different things.
-At the end of the night he gave me his phone number and wanted me to call him whenever I was back in the bar.
+This was obviously a joke.
+But then he showed me his klan membership card, and I was not laughing anymore.
+We continued talking about the klan and different things, but by the end of the night he gave me his phone number and wanted me to call him whenever I was back in the bar.
 I said I’d call him, and I did every six weeks.
 He’d come out most nights and bring klansmen.